pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 This can be added to the end of your existing `director.yml`, or defined independently and set with no other configurations present.

-There are no default VM Extensions on a deployed Ops Manager.
+There are no default VM Extensions on a deployed Tanzu Operations Manager.

 `director.yml` Example:
 ```yaml